A Deep Dive Into Branding

 Purpose-Driven Brands

-But I believe, sustainability won’t be a distinguishing feature but a necessity.
+I believe sustainability won’t longer be a distinguishing feature but a necessity.

 The future of branding will be digital, with a focus on immersive digital experiences.

-AR and VR will play a bigger role in creating immersive branded experiences.
-For example, IKEA already offers a VR app that allows customers to visualise how furniture will look in their homes.
+AR and VR will be more prominent in creating immersive branded experiences.
+For example, IKEA already offers a VR app that lets customers visualise how furniture will look in their homes.

 Personalisation is also gaining momentum.
 Brands are tailoring experiences and offerings to individual preferences.